How to Create a Top-Performing Remote Team

 And, believe me, if you invest time and research into finding the best solutions for your unique business needs, this virtual office can be just as sufficient as a traditional one.
 After close to a decade of operating remotely, we’ve identified some clear front-runners that can help any remote business become fully functioning:

-• Video conferencing software like Zoom or Meet facilitates seamless face-to-face communication both team- and company-wide.
+- Video conferencing software like Meet, Zoom or Zoom alternatives facilitate seamless face-to-face communication both team- and company-wide.

 These tools can lay a solid foundation for efficient communication and collaboration within the team.
 But it’s also important to invest in the best role-specific software stacks for your industry for maximum efficiency.